Akram Vignan Movement: Successions

-Texts
+Doctrines

 Niruben Amin organised the movement by publishing the discourses of Dada Bhagwan, formalising Gyanvidhi, construction of temples and composing ritual worship (puja).

 Niruben Amin had tape-recorded the discourses of Dada Bhagwan between 1974 and 1988 which amount to about 4000 tapes.
 These tapes are transcribed, compiled and published as Aptavani (Words of Truth).
 The fourteen volumes are published.
 The first one and half volume was compiled by Niruben Amin and Kanubhai Patel together.
 The first volume was published by Jay Sachchidanand Sangh in 1974.
 After 1983, almost all of volumes are based on tapes recorded by Amin.
 Other texts of Dada Bhagwan include Swarup Vignan, the collection of satsang notes by Natubhai Patel 'Vasudev', published in 1980s.

 These printed compilations are not used in any rituals as Dada Bhagwan refused to write religious texts.
 He only wrote two short ritual texts, Namaskar Vidhi (1971–73) and Nav Kalamo (1977).
 Namskar Vidhi is a devotional hymn which includes all beings worthy of worship; Panch Parmeshthi of Jain Namokar Mantra to Krishna to Dada Bhagwan himself in descending order.
 Nav Kalamo (Nine Precepts) is a prayer to Dada Bhagwan which is considered as 'the essence of all scriptures'.
 Tri-mantra (Three-fold mantra) is modified version of Jain Namokar Mantra which also includes respect to Jina, Krishna and Shiva which is used at the opening of every religious event.
 Nishchay-Vyavahar Charan Vidhi (Intentful-Behaviour Basic Process) written by Vanubhai Patel in 1968 at the request of Dada Bhagwan and Amin is an important text used in daily worship as well as in Gyanvidhi.
 The opening chants of Gyanvidhi currently used were composed by Navneet Patel, a songwriter from Mumbai, in 1970.
 Niruben Amin has also composed an aarti dedicated to Simandhar Swami.

 Jay Sachchidanand Sangh, led by Kanubhai, published several books including volumes of Aptasutra and Aptavani (Vol. 1 to 9), Anubhav Gnan Sutras, Panch Agna Paramarth, poetry of Navneet Sanghvi.

-Teachings

-Vegetarianism

-The Akram Vignan movement teaches Ahimsa (non-violence) and its followers are required to consume a strict lacto-vegetarian diet for ethical and spiritual reasons.
-Eggs are not considered vegetarian as they are said to have life and should not be eaten.
-Meat is described as a negative food that decreases spiritual awareness.